DOE-ICoM/pyflowline_icom/README.md

 # Installation
 The full deployment of PyFlowline is still under development.
-It can be installed through either Pythin PyPI or the Conda system, which is recommended because of the dependency packages.
+It can be installed through either Python PyPI or the Conda system, which is recommended because of the dependency packages.

 As of right now, you can install PyFlowline using the following steps:

 1. install the dependency packages through Conda

 2. install PyFlowline through the PyPI: pip3 install pyflowline